Nanashima21/SortingVisualizer/README.md

 Web app for visualizing a bunch of different sorting algorithms.

-You can play from [here](https://nanashima21.github.io/SortingVisualizer/)
+You can play from [here](https://nanashima21.github.io/SortingVisualizer/).

 There are two elements: Single Sort, Compare Sort

 Single Sort : Just Sorting.

-Compare : Two types of sorts can be performed and compared at the same time.
+Compare Sort : Two types of sorts can be performed and compared at the same time.

+note : Changing window size during sorting may result in incorrect sorting.

 ---